easazade/faker_x/CONTRIBUTING.md

 If we want to add it only to a specific locale like `en_us` we add the datasource code above in `lib/src/locales/en_us/datasources/image.dart`

-now all we need to do is run command bash script `generate_and_test.sh`. this script will generate `code`, `tests`, `example` & `runs` dart `format`, `analyze` & `test` commands. so run command
+Now all we need to do is run the command bash script `generate_and_test.sh`.
+This script will generate `code`, `tests`, `example` & `runs` dart `format`, `analyze` & `test` commands.
+So run command.

 `$ bash generate_and_test.sh`
 **NOTE:** read the console logs it might tell you to run it again.

 ### Add a new locale
-Let's say we want to add a new locale that does not exists in our library and so that we can generate fake values localized for that locale. let's try adding `en_uk` locale
+Let's say we want to add a new locale that does not exist in our library and so that we can generate fake values localized for that locale. let's try adding `en_uk` locale

-- first we need to run a script to create empty resource files and generate basic classes required. run below script
+- First we need to run a script to create empty resource files and generate basic classes required. run below script

 `$ dart scripts/create_locale.dart en_uk`

 **NOTE:** read the console logs it might tell you to run it again.

-- new files will be generated in project with empty datasources that are required for each locale. you need to fill out these datasources with values (and more if you wish so).
+- New files will be generated in the project with empty datasources that are required for each locale. you need to fill out these datasources with values (and more if you wish so).

 ```
 ├── en_uk